Welcome back to the world of window functions.

 Use window functions to perform calculations

-To make this useful for the sales manager we can use CAST and a new column to calculate the difference between the dates.
+To make this useful for the Sales Manager we can use CAST and a new column to calculate the difference between the dates.

 I hope you’ve enjoyed these two posts on SQL Window Functions.
 How do you use these in your work?
 Do you find them a useful and powerful tool?

-Photo by Tatiana from Pexels
+Photo by Taryn Elliott from Pexels